pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 Each of the function does following

-- `ClearPiDDBCacheTable`: clearing driver name from list of drivers in `ntoskrnl.exe`. driver name'll added when you load one.
+- `ClearPiDDBCacheTable`: clearing driver name from list of drivers in `ntoskrnl.exe`. driver name'll be added when you load one.
 - `ClearKernelHashBucketList`: deleting driver name and hash of driver certificate from particular list in `ci.dll`
 - `ClearMmUnloadedDrivers`: deleting driver name to prevent kernel from remember and add to unloaded driver list.
 - `ClearWdFilterDriverList`: unlinking driver name from a linked list in `WdFilter.sys` which holds all running drivers.